galbrame/RobotVsBees/README.md

     * Clicking in the screen while in first person switches to free-look camera mode; clicking again returns to fixed camera
     * Pressing 'b' will add another bee, to a maximum of 10 bees
 * If the game ends, press any key to restart

+# How to Run
+1. Copy all files to a local folder
+    * NOTE: The folder **MUST** be named `RobotVsBees` for Processing to run it
+2. Open Processing (Processing 3.5.4 or higher)
+3. In Processing, go to File > Open... and navigate to your /RobotVsBees folder
+4. Select `RobotVsBees.pde` and click 'Open'
+5. Click the 'run' (play) button.
+6. Enjoy!

 # Acknowledgements
 * Teapot head: teapot.obj modified from files at https://free3d.com/3d-model/teapot-glass-58146.html by rito-kun